 This unique property is surrounded by water on three sides, with canals running through the interior.
 Consequently, boat tours, as well as tram tours, are offered during the spring and summer and provide a leisurely option for exploring the grounds.

-Address: 6700 Azalea Garden Road, Norfolk
+Address: 6700 Azalea Garden Road, Norfolk, Virginia

-2 Editor's Pick Chrysler Museum of Art
+2. Visit the Chrysler Museum of Art

-The Chrysler Museum of Art is a rare gem, with small but inspirational collections of art and antiquities, all well laid out in a lovely building, newly renovated in 2014.
+The Chrysler Museum of Art is a rare gem, with inspirational collections of art and antiquities, all well laid out in a lovely building, which was renovated in 2014.
 This free museum has one of the country's leading glass collections.
 Even visitors who are not interested in art cannot help but be impressed by the beauty and creativity found in this collection.

 Address: One Memorial Place, Norfolk

-3 Battleship Wisconsin and the Nauticus Maritime Center
+3. Tour Battleship Wisconsin and the Nauticus Maritime Center

-Conveniently located on the waterfront in downtown Norfolk is the decommissioned WWII Battleship, Wisconsin, operated by Nauticus.
+Conveniently located on the waterfront in downtown Norfolk is the decommissioned WWII Battleship, USS Wisconsin, operated by Nauticus.
 While the ship is impressive on many fronts, it is one of the largest battleships ever built by the U.S. Navy, and it is an imposing presence on the Norfolk waterfront.
 Launched in December of 1943, it was also one of the last battleships ever built by the U.S Navy.
 Wisconsin was active in WWII, the Korean War, and Operation Desert Storm in 1991, and also served as a training ship in between active duty.

-Address: 1 Waterside Drive, Norfolk
+Address: 1 Waterside Drive, Norfolk, Virginia

-4 MacArthur Memorial
+4. MacArthur Memorial

 The Memorial is housed in a grand old courthouse building, but the complex consists of both the memorial building and a large visitors center located next door.
 Visitors enter through this building, with a gift shop and several displays, including MacArthur's staff car, and then walk through a courtyard to the courthouse building.

-Address: 198 Bank Street, Norfolk
+Address: 198 Bank Street, Norfolk, Virginia

-5 The Virginia Zoo
+5. The Virginia Zoo

 Some of the animals can be viewed from elevated boardwalks that allow for a bird's-eye view or an almost face-to-face encounter with a giraffe.
 Touring the zoo can be a hot excursion during summer afternoons, so visitors may want to arrive in the morning.
-There is a cafeteria style restaurant on-site along with three other fast food outlets serving take away drinks and snacks.
+There is a cafeteria-style restaurant on-site along with three other fast food outlets serving take away drinks and snacks.

-Address: 3500 Granby Street, Norfolk
+Address: 3500 Granby Street, Norfolk, Virginia

-6 Victory Rover Naval Base Cruises
+6. Take a Victory Rover Naval Base Cruise